tflori/orm/docs/reference.md

 * [orWhereIn](#ormtestingentityfetchermockresultorwherein) Add a where in condition with OR.
 * [orWhereNotIn](#ormtestingentityfetchermockresultorwherenotin) Add a where not in condition with OR.
 * [parenthesis](#ormtestingentityfetchermockresultparenthesis) Alias for andParenthesis
+* [reset](#ormtestingentityfetchermockresultreset) Reset the position of the cursor to the first row
 * [rightJoin](#ormtestingentityfetchermockresultrightjoin) Right (outer) join $tableName with $options
 * [setFetchMode](#ormtestingentityfetchermockresultsetfetchmode) Proxy to PDOStatement::setFetchMode()
 * [setQuery](#ormtestingentityfetchermockresultsetquery) Set a raw query or use different QueryBuilder